ralafferty/ralafferty.github.io/related.md

 ## Writers {#writers}

-These writers were selected for uniqueness and similarity in style or theme to Lafferty's writing.
+These writers were selected for uniqueness or similarity in style or theme to Lafferty's writing.
 They are ordered by co-occurrence with *R.A.
 Lafferty* on web pages.
 This results from co-publication, articles or reader discussion.
 Please email your suggestions to *&lt;related&nbsp;@&nbsp;this-domain&gt;*.

   * <span class="stitle">[Poul Anderson](http://en.wikipedia.org/wiki/Poul_Anderson "...received numerous awards for his writing, including seven Hugo Awards and three Nebula Awards.")</span> (2001)